 July 26, 2012

 “While emergency contracting serves as an important practice for assuring uninterrupted operation of City government,” said Inspector General Joe Ferguson, “it should be pursued only when truly necessary, and in a manner that protects taxpayer dollars.
-The IGO found significant that these emergency contracts needlessly wasted money, in ways that suggested the potential for waste in other emergency contracting processes.
-DPS has committed to addressing these issues, and the IGO will continue to monitor the outcomes.”
+OIG found significant that these emergency contracts needlessly wasted money, in ways that suggested the potential for waste in other emergency contracting processes.
+DPS has committed to addressing these issues, and OIG will continue to monitor the outcomes.”